masa16/narray/README.md

 * Ruby/PGPLOT: Graphics library interface (separately distributed) X-Y Graph, Histogram, Contour map, Image map, etc.

-## NArray is similar to:
+* NArray is similar to:
   * Python/NumPy, Perl/PDL, Yorick, IDL

-## NArray is far from completed!
+* NArray is far from completed!
   * Experimental!
 Specification may be changed.
   * Far from completed.
   * Bugs may be included.
   * No document.

 ## Installation

-* Compile & Install NArray

     ruby extconf.rb
     make